 To investigate the effect of forces on objects, we can use foam rubber because it springs back to its original shape when it is deformed.

-However, there are some objects which become deformed for life when a force is applied to them.
+However, there are some objects which become deformed for life when a force is applied on them.
 Some of these are soft metals like silver and gold.

 The simplest way to investigate how things deform is by using a spring.